noobshow/terms/tos/eu.md

 THE PROVISIONS OF THIS SECTION 9 SHALL APPLY TO THE FULLEST EXTENT PERMITTED BY LAW IN THE APPLICABLE JURISDICTION.

-You may not use the Stripe Services from, or on behalf of persons or entities (a) in a country embargoed by the United States or <%= @country_name %> or (b) are identified as blocked or denied persons or entities (such as politically exposed persons or PEPs, or specially designated nationals or SDNs) by the United States or <%= @country_name %>.
+You may not use the Stripe Services from, or on behalf of persons or entities (a) in a country embargoed by the United States or {{country_name}} or (b) are identified as blocked or denied persons or entities (such as politically exposed persons or PEPs, or specially designated nationals or SDNs) by the United States or {{country_name}}.

 ### 10. Disputes; Choice of Law; Jurisdiction and Venue